 Op Ed: Bottling Canada’s Food Policies – What the debate over ketchup says about the future of farming

 by Emery Huszka

 I’ve been watching with interest the recent social media splash made over French’s ketchup.
 It highlights what the National Farmers Union (NFU) has been talking about for years – food sovereignty matters.
 Consumers are becoming increasingly savvy about where their food comes from.
-As farmers, we’d be stupid...Read More »
+As farmers,...Read More »

 Emery Huszka of Florence, Ontario was chosen as the new National Farmers Union – Ontario President, NFU National Board member, and NFU Region 3 Coordinator at the Annual General Meeting held March 5 in Kingston, Ontario

-As membership continues to grow, the NFU-O is focused on sharing its core values with...Read More »
+As membership continues to grow, the NFU-O is focused on sharing its...Read More »

 (Denfield) The National Farmers Union – Ontario (NFU-O) would like to challenge the statement recently attributed to Dianne Saxe, Ontario’s new Environmental Commissioner (ECO), in which she called for an end to diesel fuel subsidies, including for farm fuel.
-Coloured diesel for agriculture is priced lower because it is taxed...Read More »
+Coloured diesel for agriculture is priced lower because...Read More »